Historic categories headline Festival of Speed

 Group S Production Sports saw Porsche 911 Carrera driver Doug Barbour a first-up winner ahead of Ray Narkiewicz (Chev Corvette) and Simon Meyer (MG Midget).
 Barbour did it again in Race 2, ahead of Mikki Piirlaid (911), Meyer and Alex Webster (911) before Narkiewicz scored the last win from Piirlaid, Meyer, Whitside and Barbour.

 In HQ Holdens, Andrew Magilton had three wins over Ryan Woods.
 Simon Elliott dominated the MG field, while Mark Baggetto couldn’t be touched in the Alfa Romeos.
-The Groups J, K, Lb, M & O, as well as Formula Vee, were combined, and Andrew McInness was the overall winner in his Brabham BT29.
+The Groups J, K, Lb, M and O, as well as Formula Vee, were combined, and Andrew McInness was the overall winner in his Brabham BT29.

 Join the discussion below in the Speedcafe.com comments section